 What Do Notified Bodies Want?

-We've come a long way in our understanding of what Europe expects in a Clinical Evaluation Report.
-Where you start depends on where you are: 1) writing a CE Report for a new, pre-approval device, or 2) writing a CE report for a commercial device.
+We've seen an uptick in requests for clinical evaluations recently, and I thought it would be worthwhile to review the requirements.
+Where you begin depends on where you are now: 1) writing a clinical evaluation for a new, pre-approval device, or 2) writing a clinical evaluation for a device that is already commercial.
 In the first case, you are asking the question, "Do I need new clinical data for certification?"
 In the second case, you are bringing your documentation up-to-date.

 Clinical evaluation reports for pre-certification devices

 If you're still in the stage of designing your device, you begin by identifying its intended uses.
-Then you evaluate the existing clinical data to determine if it is sufficient to support safety and performance per the Essential Requirements of the MDD or AIMD, or if you need additional clinical data.
-If additional clinical data are needed you have the choice of revising the intended use or performing a clinical trial.
+Then you evaluate the existing clinical data to determine if it is sufficient to support safety and performance per the Essential Requirements of the MDD [1 MDD] or AIMD [2 AIMD], or if you need additional clinical data.
+If additional clinical data are needed you have the choice of revising the intended use or performing a clinical investigation.

-Once you believe the data are sufficient, you convince top management to grant a CE Mark and sign the Declaration of Conformity to your quality management system.
-Finally, you will discover the truth when the Notified Body comes to call.
+Once you believe the data are sufficient, you convince top management to grant a CE Mark and sign the Declaration of Conformity to your previously certified quality management system.
+Finally, you will discover the truth when the Notified Body comes to make an inspection call.

 Clinical evaluation reports for commercial devices

-The more common situation is that your device is already on the market in Europe, and the Notified Body has informed you that its clinical evaluation report was due last March.
-He will give you a grace period, but you are expected to conform.
+The more common situation is that your device is already on the market in Europe, and the Notified Body has informed you that its clinical evaluation is overdue or needs updating.
+They may give you a grace period, but you are expected to get busy.
 You follow the same process of evaluating the existing data to determine if it is sufficient to support safety and performance for the intended uses.
 Should the report conclude that the existing data are insufficient you are in a difficult situation: you'll need to suspend sales until additional data are acquired.

 Because the consequences of determining the data are not sufficient are so financially significant for your firm, and the consequences of determining the data are satisfactory are so financially favorable, it is wise if the report writers are as far removed from the device designers as possible.

-To write the report you need a team of at least three people: 1) a medical writer, 2) an information specialist, and 3) a statistician.
+To write the report you need a team of at least three individuals: 1) a medical writer, 2) an information specialist, and 3) a statistician.

-In addition you need a written procedure for how to proceed, a report template (useful, but not required), and access to literature databases such as Medline and Embase.
-Medline is easy, it is operated by the US National Library of Medicine and is available to anyone with a browser.
+In addition you need a written procedure for how to proceed, a report template (useful, but not required), and access to literature databases such as Medline.
+Medline is easy to use, it is operated by the US National Library of Medicine and is available to anyone with a browser.
 Medline provides access to 5400 worldwide journals in 39 languages dating from 1947 to the present.
 And it is free.

 A Three-Legged Stool